PARKS, MUSEUM PASSES, and OUR ‘LIBRARY OF THINGS’

 VT Granite Museum: Admits 2 adults and their children under age 18.
 Discover the role granite has played in VT’s history and watch granite workers in action.
 Located in Barre’s 19th century granite manufacturing plant, the museum offers interactive environments for learning about geology, technology, history and art of Vermont’s unique granite heritage.

 Available for three day loans are two readily portable telescopes.
 Periodically, the QW Libraries host “viewing nights” on the Quechee Green and Kilowatt Park, to help get acquainted with the telescopes and the sky.
 Moon binoculars, awarded by the Planetary and Lunar Institute, are available for borrowing along with the “moon-viewing kit”.
-Watch for our Solar Eclipse programs in April.
+NEXT VIEWING NIGHT 7/3 AT 9PM.